 Store leftover and pre-prepared or chopped food in glass containers, such as those made by Pyrex.
-Stainless steel is an option, but glass means you can see what’s in it, meaning you’re more likely to eat it and it’s less likely to be wasted.
-Plus, you can put a glass container right into the oven or microwave.
+Stainless steel is an option, but glass means you can see what's in it, meaning you're more likely to eat it and it's less likely to be wasted.
+Plus, you can put a glass container right into the oven.
 You can also just put another plate over the top of a half-eaten meal and put it straight in the fridge, pretty much eliminating the need for plastic wrap in your home.
 Alternatively, you can use reusable silicone lids that mold themselves to a multitude of containers.
 See how easy it is to achieve a plastic-free fridge.

 6. Don't Forget the Freezer

 Not just for prepared meals packed in too much plastic, the freezer is your best friend when it comes to prolonging the life of fresh foods, including produce, bread or cooked grains such as pasta and rice.
 Don't even think about stocking up on gallon freezer bags!
 Glass containers are excellent in the freezer.
 Just be sure to choose thick glass, such as Pyrex or Mason jars, and allow a little extra room in the container for food to expand, which it will do when frozen.
 (You don't want to end up with broken glass in your freezer!)

 Start collecting glass jars, the type pasta sauce and jelly come in, and use them for leftovers or chopped-up produce.
 Just fill them up and pop them in the freezer until you're ready to use them.
 If you're not convinced about glass, reusable heavy-duty plastic containers, such as those made by Rubbermaid and Tupperware, will last a long time and generally avoid staining and cracking that occurs in more flimsy plastic containers.